SysKitTeam/docs-bp/service-applications/upa/upa-up-and-running.md

 ---
-Title: UPA Up and Running
+title: UPA Up and Running
-Author: Aleksandar Draskovic
+author: Aleksandar Draskovic
-Description: UPA Up and Running best practices report by SPDocKit determines whether all user profile services are running in the farm.
+description: UPA Up and Running best practices report by SPDocKit determines whether all user profile services are running in the farm.
-Date: 20/6/17
+date: 20/6/17
 ---
 ### Issue description